-Mark became president of Ed Lewi Associates in April 2010 after purchasing the agency from its founders, Ed and Maureen Lewi.
-His leadership role at the firm has evolved since first joining the company more than a decade ago as its director of media relations before serving as its vice president of communications and later vice president.
+Mark has been president of ELA since 2010 after purchasing the agency from its founders, Ed and Maureen Lewi.
+Mark began his tenure with ELA nearly two decades ago as director of media relations before becoming its vice president of communications and later vice president.

-A communications professional with 25 years of experience, Mark has been instrumental in helping the agency expand its client base and its geographic footprint.
+A communications professional with 30 years of experience, Mark has led the agency in growing its blue chip client base and expanding its geographic footprint.

 Before transitioning to a career in public relations, Mark worked as a television news anchor, managing editor, reporter and producer for network affiliated stations in West Virginia, Michigan, and Upstate New York, including Albany, N.Y.
 He joined ELA in April 1999 after a decade-long career in broadcast journalism.

 Mark is a member of the 50 Group, comprised of the leading business executives in the Capital Region.
 He also serves on the Board of Directors of the Cystic Fibrosis Foundation’s Northeastern New York chapter and on the Community Advisory Board for Wildwood Programs.
-Mark is a past Board member of the Leukemia & Lymphoma Society Upstate New York/Vermont chapter and has volunteered his time as a consultant for Saratoga ArtsFest.
+Mark is a past Board member of the Leukemia & Lymphoma Society Upstate New York/Vermont chapter and has volunteered his time as a consultant for Saratoga ArtsFest and Special Olympics.

 Mark earned his master’s degree from the Medill School of Journalism at Northwestern University and graduated cum laude with a Bachelor of Arts degree in Russian studies from Brown University where he was elected a member of the Phi Beta Kappa society.
 A native of Manhattan, Mark graduated top of his class at Stuyvesant High School, one of New York City’s three specialized public high schools.